 Due to the aviary, the animals are unable to seek the necessary balanced feed themselves.
 So you have to offer the animals the needed balanced forage

 Peafowls are eating much grass and it should be always available in the aviaries.
 Additionally you can give them also some herbs, especially oregano has a very positive influence for the digestion.
 Oregano also helps against coccidia.
-As forage you should offer the peafowl a mixture of:
+As forage you should offer the peafowl a mixture of: - Small vessel with a mixture of minerals and grit - Wild birds feed in pellet form - Streptopelia feed (many seeds) so that the gizzard has something to do - Regularly some fruit and vegetables Of course you have to take care that everything is eaten.
+If only one of these things being eaten, then you have the ration, forcing the animals to eat other things too.

 Of course you can also always offer the animals a few treats.
 This they should get directly from the holder.
 This strengthens the trust and makes the animals more trusting.
 As it is with any animal it is also the same with peacocks, the trust must be earned.
-As treats we use:
+As treats we use: - Mealworms - Peanuts - Pancake Here you can experiment a bit to find out what your peacocks are really like.

 Breeding:

 In the wild, the hen lays 4-6 eggs in a hidden dell in the ground.
 Then she lays one egg every two days.
 Once the last egg is laid, the hen is starting to incubate the eggs and which are hatched them in 28 days.
 For hatching, we offer the green peafowl hens a box which we hang on the wall in the cot.
 That seems like a hiding place for the animals and protects them from all major disturbances to the other animals in the enclosure.
+Peafowl hens are good mothers, carry their young until the next matting season in the following year.
+Since the feathers of the green peafowl hens and cocks are very similar, it takes up to 6 months until the sex can be reliably determined.
+All the details on which one you can determine the sex are described in the gallery of the species.